Thank you.

 You can't forget it.

-And so the willingness then is to give up all form,
+And so the willingness then is to give up all form.

-To lose everything that can be lost,
+To lose everything that can be lost.

-To stop all the searching for some way of being or way of doing,
+For some way of being or way of doing.

 To find what's already present.